 WALK ISTIKLAL STREET TO TAKSIM SQUARE

 Istiklal is the most touristic shopping street in Istanbul.
-Lined with corporate shops such as Zara and H&M and baklava stores, the characteristic trait of Istiklal is the vintage red trolley, which people go crazy over!
+Lined with corporate shops such as Zara, H&M and baklava stores, the characteristic trait of Istiklal is the vintage red trolley, which people go crazy over!
 After living in Portugal (the land of vintage trolleys!) for two months though, this wasn’t such a big deal for us.

 WATCH THE SUNSET FROM GALATA TOWER